 Water hardness refers to the concentration of dissolved minerals in the water.
 For successful Crystal Red Shrimp breeding, the water hardness should be maintained between 4 and 6 dGH (degrees of General Hardness) or 70 to 100 ppm (parts per million).
 Soft water conditions facilitate molting, breeding, and overall shrimp health.

-Essential minerals such as calciumOpens in a new tab., magnesium, and potassium are crucial for the proper growth, development, and molting of Crystal Red Shrimp.
+Essential minerals such as calcium, magnesium, and potassium are crucial for the proper growth, development, and molting of Crystal Red Shrimp.
 Adding a high-quality shrimp mineral supplement to the water can help ensure that the dwarf shrimp receive these vital nutrients.

 Excellent water quality is a critical factor in Bee Shrimp breeding success.
 Regular water changes, filtration, and monitoring of ammonia, nitrite, and nitrate levels help prevent toxic build-up and maintain a healthy, stable environment for the shrimp.